Ernest Rutherford: Radioactivity

 In 1903, Rutherford considered a type of radiation, discovered (but not named) by French chemist Paul Villard in 1900, as an emission from radium, and realised that this observation must represent something different from his own alpha and beta rays, due to its very much greater penetrating power.
 Rutherford therefore gave this third type of radiation the name of gamma ray.
 All three of Rutherford's terms are in standard use today – other types of radioactive decay have since been discovered, but Rutherford's three types are among the most common.
 In 1904, Rutherford suggested that radioactivity provides a source of energy sufficient to explain the existence of the Sun for the many millions of years required for the slow biological evolution on Earth proposed by biologists such as Charles Darwin.
 The physicist Lord Kelvin had argued earlier for a much younger Earth, based on the insufficiency of known energy sources, but Rutherford pointed out, at a lecture attended by Kelvin, that radioactivity could solve this problem.
 In 1907, he returned to Britain to take the Langworthy Professorship at the Victoria University of Manchester.

 In Manchester, Rutherford continued his work with alpha radiation.
-In conjunction with Hans Geiger, he developed zinc sulfide scintillation screens and ionisation chambers to count alpha particles.
+In conjunction with Hans Geiger, he developed zinc sulphide scintillation screens and ionisation chambers to count alpha particles.
 By dividing the total charge accumulated on the screen by the number counted, Rutherford determined that the charge on the alpha particle was two.
 In late 1907, Ernest Rutherford and Thomas Royds allowed alphas to penetrate a very thin window into an evacuated tube.
 As they sparked the tube into discharge, the spectrum obtained from it changed, as the alphas accumulated in the tube.
 Eventually, the clear spectrum of helium gas appeared, proving that alphas were at least ionised helium atoms, and probably helium nuclei.